Rationally connected non-Fano type varieties: Introduction

+Since $V$ and $X$ are rationally connected (Lemma \ref{RC}) we conclude that the answer to Question \ref{Q1} is negative for these varieties.

-The varieties $V$ are Fano fibrations over $\mathds{P}^1$.
-We say that a Fano fibration $U$ over $\mathds{P}^1$ is birationally superrigid (Definition 2.4) if any birational map $f:U\to Y$ to a Mori fiber space $Y\to Z$ is a fiberwise map, that is the following diagram is commutative
+To prove Theorem \ref{TechTh} we use techniques of birational rigidity.
+We say that a Fano fibration $\pi:U\to \mathds{P}^1$ is \emph{birationally superrigid} if any birational map $\chi:U\dasharrow Y$ to a variety, admitting a Mori fiber space $Y\to Z$, is a \emph{fiberpreserving map}.
+That is the following diagram is commutative

-In particular it means that $U$ is not birational to a $\mathds{Q}$-factorial terminal Fano variety or a conic bundle and is not rational.
-First, we use the result of Pukhlikov ({\cite[Theorem 2.1]{Pukh_fiber_spaces}}) to show that $V$ is birationally superrigid.
-Then we use Tian's $\alpha$-invariant to conclude that any map to a Mori fiber space is an isomorphism.
+and $\chi$ is an isomorphism on a generic fiber of $\pi$.
+In particular it means that $U$ is not birational to a Fano variety with Picard rank $1$ or a conic bundle and hence is not rational.